mbarsil/frontend-shopping-cart-challenge/README.md

     * Make generic components more configurable
     * Validation for more than one config for cabify-span
     * Create discount model/service
+    * Discounts enum to handle possible various discounts for the same product.
+To come from API
+    * Improve grid
 * Stiling:
     * Explain the differences in flex usage
     * cabify-grid